Migrate a database to MySQL Database on Azure

 Before you migrate to MySQL Database on Azure, evaluate whether your application database can do so successfully.

-Because MySQL Database on Azure is compatible with MySQL 5.6 and MySQL 5.7, the majority of applications can run without any modifications.
-To ensure a good level of fault tolerance and to avoid failure as a result of temporary inability to connect to the database, applications need a database reconnection mechanism.
-Even highly available cloud databases inevitably encounter situations where failover or server maintenance cause a temporary inability to connect to the database.
+As MySQL Database on Azure is compatible with MySQL 5.6 and MySQL 5.7, the vast majority of applications will run without any modifications.
+Applications need a database reconnection mechanism to ensure a good level of fault tolerance and avoid the application failing as a result of temporary inability to connect to the database.
+Even highly available cloud databases inevitably encounter situations where failover or server maintenance cause temporary inability to connect to the database.
 You should also use connection pooling and persistent connections to access the database whenever possible, particularly for applications with higher performance requirements.
 For more information, see How to efficiently connect to MySQL Database on Azure.

 MySQL Database on Azure does not support MyISAM format.
-For more information, see “Why doesn’t MySQL Database on Azure support databases in MyISAM format?” in Service consulting FAQ.
+(For more information, see “Why doesn’t MySQL Database on Azure support databases in MyISAM format?” in the FAQs.)
 In most situations, you can use the database normally by replacing the MyISAM database engine with InnoDB in the table creation code.

 Sign in to the Azure portal.
-Create a new MySQL server instance on MySQL Database on Azure.
+Create a new MySQL server on MySQL Database on Azure.
 Complete the necessary configuration steps, such as the daily backup time.
-For more information about the procedure, see MySQL Database on Azure database basics: Step 1.
+For more information on the specific steps, see MySQL Database on Azure database basics: Step 1.

 If you have multiple database accounts that need to access the original database, you must create the corresponding accounts on the new database server by using the Azure portal.

-If the database is relatively large (for example, more than 1 GB), prepare a virtual machine (VM) in the same Azure datacenter.
-Transfer the data to the VM first, and then import it into the database.
+If the database is relatively large (for example, more than 1 GB), prepare a virtual machine (VM) in the same Azure data center.
+Then transfer the data to the VM first, and then import it into the database.